Bachelor of Science in

 Computer Science

-The Bachelor of Science in Computer Science degree program at Embry-Riddle prepares students to emerge with a solid foundation in computer science basics, advanced computer science topics, and software engineering practices.
-Led by dedicated faculty who bring real-world experience and provide one-on-one interaction with students, the Computer Science program at ERAU is highly regarded.
+The Bachelor of Science in Computer Science program at Embry‑Riddle prepares students to emerge with a solid foundation in computer science basics, advanced computer science topics and software programming practices.

 DETAILS